Easter Bunny Shortbread Cookies are as whimsical as they are deliciously made from a buttery shortbread dough and trimmed in chocolate!

 - In a food processor place the room temp butter, mascarpone, sugar, flour and salt and whirl until the dough comes together in a ball.

-- Bake 12 – 15 minutes, or until a slight golden color appears on the tops.
+- Bake 12 – 15 minutes, or until lightly golden in color.
 Cool.

 - Melt the coco butter and whisk it into a bowl with the confection sugar.
 Drizzle in the rosewater.
 Brush the glaze on top of the cookies.
 Allow to harden.

-- Melt the chocolate and transfer to a squeeze bottle with a pointed top (the kind for applying hair color works great), and make the face features.
+- Melt the chocolate and transfer to a piping bag or squeeze bottle with a small tip, and create the face.
 Allow to firm and serve.